MohamedMohsen01/E-commerce-Sales-Analysis-SQL/README.md

 1. **Data Understanding:**

- > Familiarized myself with the dataset's structure, including the available columns, data types, and any provided documentation or data dictionary.
+ > Familiarized myself with the dataset's structure, including the available columns, data types, and data dictionary.
   Gained an understanding of the specific business questions or objectives that need to be addressed using the dataset.

 2. **Data Assessment:**
  > I assessed the quality and structure of the data to identify any issues or inconsistencies that needed to be addressed.
 This involved checking for missing        values, outliers, inconsistent formatting, or data entry errors.

-3. **Data Cleaning and Preprocessing:**
-  > my role in data wrangling and cleaning involved several tasks to ensure the data was in a usable and reliable format.
+3. **Data Cleaning and Preprocessing:** my role in data wrangling and cleaning involved several tasks to ensure the data was in a usable and reliable format.
 Here are some key steps I took:
-  > - Handling Missing Values: I employed techniques like imputation or deletion, depending on the nature of the missing data.
+  > - I employed techniques like imputation or deletion, depending on the nature of the missing data.
-  > - Removing Duplicates: I eliminated any duplicate records or entries to ensure data integrity.
+  > - I eliminated any duplicate records or entries to ensure data integrity.
-  > - Standardizing Formats: I standardized the formats of data fields, such as dates, currencies, or units, to ensure consistency.
+  > - I standardized the formats of data fields, such as dates, currencies, and units, to ensure consistency.

-  > - Correcting Errors: I resolved data entry errors or inconsistencies by verifying against trusted sources or applying data transformation techniques.
+4. **Data Transformation:**
-      Data Transformation: I conducted data transformations to derive meaningful insights or facilitate analysis.
+ I conducted data transformations to derive meaningful insights or facilitate analysis.
 This involved tasks like:
   > - Aggregating Data: I aggregated data at different levels, such as weekly, yearly, and by categories, to enable analysis and reporting.

+5. **Data Integration:**
-  > - Data Integration: If working with multiple data sources, I merged or joined datasets based on common identifiers or keys to combine relevant information           into a unified dataset.
+  > After cleaning and transforming the data, I validated the results to ensure accuracy and integrity.
+I worked with multiple data sources, I merged or joined datasets based on common identifiers or keys to combine relevant information into a unified dataset.

-Data Validation: After cleaning and transforming the data, I validated the results to ensure accuracy and integrity.
-This involved cross-checking with external sources, performing data quality checks, and validating against expected results.

-2. **Feature Engineering:** This will help use generate some new columns from existing ones.

-> 1. Add a new column named `time_of_day` to give insight of sales in the Morning, Afternoon and Evening.
-This will help answer the question on which part of the day most sales are made.

-> 2. Add a new column named `day_name` that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
-This will help answer the question on which week of the day each branch is busiest.

-> 3. Add a new column named `month_name` that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
-Help determine which month of the year has the most sales and profit.
-**Feature Engineering:**

-Create new variables or features from existing data that could provide additional insights, such as calculating average order value, customer lifetime value, or conversion rates.
-Transform variables as needed, such as converting categorical variables into numerical representations.

  ### Query types used: